Music at Eton

 - they will take music GCSE or IGCSE.
 They usually opt out of a subject to make extra time available for practice.
 Such arrangements will be made at the discretion of the Precentor and Director of Music and the House Master, after discussion with parents;

-- they will have instrumental lessons from Eton teachers;
+- they will have all instrumental and singing lessons from Eton teachers;

 - they will have instrumental lessons on the instruments offered at audition during their time at Eton unless prior permission has been given by the Precentor and Director of Music.